- Public Complaints

 - Shall not float from unit to unit within a facility.

-- Shall work under the direction of an on-site RN or, with approval, under the direction of an on-site work monitor who is a licensed health care provider.
+- Shall work under the direction of an on-site Registered Nurse or, with approval from the Coordinator, under the direction of an on-site work monitor who is a licensed health care provider.

 For a minimum of two (2) years:

 - Shall not work as a Certified Registered Nurse Anesthetist

 - Shall not work for a staffing agency or as a traveler

 - Shall not work in home health or in home care

 - Shall not make home visits